EnocDelgado/teslo-app-flutter/README.md

 # Flutter - Authenticated CRUD App - TesloShop

-Este es un proyecto para trabajar con:
+This is a project to work with:

-* Cámara
+* Camera
-* Tokens de acceso
+* Access tokens
 * CRUD (Create Read Update Delete) Rest API Endpoints
 * Riverpod
 * GoRouter

-## El backend lo pueden obtener de aquí
+## The backend can be obtained from here

 [Teslo Backend - Nest RestServer](https://hub.docker.com/repository/docker/klerith/flutter-backend-teslo-shop/general)

-# Importante
+# Important
-Recuerden leer y seguir la guía para montar el backend localmente.
+Remember to read and follow the guide to mount the backend locally.